gpbl/isomorphic500/README.md

 * React components are rendered server side on first load [1]
 * Support of webpack hot reload (see [react-hot-loader](https://github.com/gaearon/react-hot-loader))
-* Use Gulp as task runner
+* Technologies: Gulp, SASS

-This architecture is intended as starting point for creating a web app, using a specific stack of technologies.
+This architecture is intended as starting point for creating a web app.
 Although I  tried to organize it as much generic as possibile, there are some compromises required to adopt this hybrid react server/client architecture.
 Feel free to contribute and give suggestions :-)

 [1] This means

-## Directory map
+### Directory map

 ```bash
 │